alexbosworth/run-lnd/README.md

 # Set default chance of a hop success
 routerrpc.apriorihopprob=0.40

+# Start to ignore nodes if they return many failures (set to 1 to turn off)
+routerrpc.aprioriweight=0.75

 # Set minimum desired savings of trying a cheaper path
 routerrpc.attemptcost=10